csc7/PP3_CI_QCSDA/README.md

 ### **Note**
 If interested in checking the warning messages, you can modify the files names and/or content to get alerts on what is going on and possible solutions.
 Introducing letters instead of numbers, when prompted, will also alert the user to introduce numbers.
+In addition, you can choose to enter parameters and check how the amount of points to reacquire changes accordingly.

 ## [Back to Index](#index)
 <br>